 Daguerreotype Visual Style & Tone

-Daguerreotype is playful Gothic.
-The world of the show is a changing one, where novel technologies and practices are balanced against increasingly superstitious beliefs.
-As the new daguerreotype photograph appears to define physical reality, our protagonists are not always sure they can trust what they are seeing.
+Daguerreotype is set in a playful Gothic world.
+A world which is changing, as novel technologies and practices are pitted against resistantly superstitious beliefs.
+The new daguerreotype photograph appears to define physical reality, and our protagonists are not always sure they can trust what they are seeing.
 Ghosts are in the machines and beyond.

 To feel intimate with our characters, we will get whisker-close for emotional and revealing moments which they show to our camera and no-one else.
 Close-up shots with wide lenses will allow us enter the characters private sphere, while behind them we see their world structured in all its Victorian rigidity and restraint.
 We will offer a rich cinematic experience by designing a strongly filmic look.
-We shot the Daguerreotype promo with old German lenses on a Canon 5D and aim to use older prime film lenses with a modern digital camera such as the Arri Alexa.
-This will provide the look of natural film grain.
+We shot the Daguerreotype promo with old German lenses on a Digital SLR.
+For the series we'll achieve a similar period look using vintage Cooke film lenses and achieving wider latitude with the Arri Alexa camera shooting in 4k.